 Opening Hours: Daily from 10 am to 4.30 pm

 Price: NZD $5 per adult and free for kids

 Orakei Korako Geothermal Park & Cave

 One of the top things to do in Taupo is to check out some of the Taupo thermal attractions.
 During our visit, we went to Orakei Korako, which Lonely Planet describes as “arguably the best thermal area left in New Zealand”.
 It’s a fantastic place to visit for those looking for things to do in Taupo for families.

 Situated just 30 minutes North of Taupo and located somewhat off the beaten track between Taupo and Rotorua, Orakei Korako is a highly active geothermal area.
 With more than 250 hot springs and 23 active geysers to see, Orakei Korako is still the largest geyser field in New Zealand.

-In order to access the thermal park you will need to take the short boat ride across the Waikato River.
-There are no schedule departure times, the boat simply crosses the river whenever there are passengers waiting.
-Once you arrive on the other side, simply take the board walk around the park.
-The walk around the entire park takes around 90 minutes, and is absolutely mesmerizing!
-During your walk you will see bubbling water, spurting geysers, gurgling mud pools, vibrant colours and volcanic hot springs.
+To access the thermal park, you will need to take a short boat ride across the Waikato River.
+There are no scheduled departure times; the boat simply crosses the river whenever passengers are waiting.
+Once you arrive on the other side, simply take the boardwalk around the park.
+The walk around the entire park takes around 90 minutes and is absolutely mesmerizing!
+During your walk, you will see bubbling water, spurting geysers, gurgling mud pools, vibrant colours and volcanic hot springs.
 I’ve never seen anything like it – we all found it fascinating.